Valerie Davidson: Career

-Davidson has previously served as Senior Director of Legal & Intergovernmental Affairs for the Alaska Native Tribal Health Consortium, and as Chair of the Tribal Technical Advisory Group to the Centers for Medicare and Medicaid Services for ten years.
+Davidson has previously served as Senior Director of Legal and Intergovernmental Affairs for the Alaska Native Tribal Health Consortium, and as Chair of the Tribal Technical Advisory Group to the Centers for Medicare and Medicaid Services for ten years.
 Part of her work there included getting veterans in rural areas access to healthcare through tribal clinics, and creating rural dental clinic programs employing mid-level dental professionals to improve access to dental care.

 In December 2014, Davidson was appointed Commissioner of the Alaska Department of Health and Social Services.
 During her tenure there, she worked on Alaska's Medicaid expansion alongside Governor Walker.

 On October 16, 2018, Davidson was sworn in as lieutenant governor after an emergency cabinet meeting in the wake of Byron Mallott's resignation.
 She is Alaska’s first female Alaska Native lieutenant governor.
 Upon being sworn in, she briefly became the running mate of incumbent Governor Bill Walker in his 2018 re-election campaign before he dropped out of the race on October 19.

 In April 2020, Davidson became the 12th president of Alaska Pacific University.
-She is the first woman to serve as president of the university.
+She was the first woman to serve as president of the university.

+On March 12, 2021, Davidson was named interim president of the Alaska Native Tribal Health Consortium.
+She took a leave of absence from Alaska Pacific University at that time.
+Davidson's presidency of the Consortium became permanent on June 14, 2021 and she resigned from the presidency of Alaska Pacific University.
+Three years later, on May 7, 2024 the Alaska Native Tribal Health Consortium unexpectedly announced that Davidson had left her positions as president and CEO.
+No explanation was given.